-Cyber attacks that exploit weak privileged identity management represent a constant threat to enterprises—especially during periods of business disruption when many teams are working remotely.
-With IBM Security Secret Server, you can gain tight control over privileged resources without driving cost and complexity.
+Cyber attacks that exploit weak privileged identity management represent a constant threat to enterprises – especially during periods of business disruption when many teams are working remotely.
+With IBM Security Verify Privileged Vault (formerly IBM Secret Server) you can gain tight control over privileged resources without driving cost and complexity.

 In the 1990s, the digital revolution kicked into a new gear, as enterprises across all industries and geographies began to infuse their business processes with data-driven systems.
 Over the last three decades, the trend has only intensified—and today, digital devices are essential equipment for billions of people across the global workforce.

 As digital services took off, a new generation of criminals quickly turned their attention to exploiting them.
 While cyber criminals’ methods have varied considerably since the birth of the internet, the growing connectivity and complexity of the digital landscape has made attacks that exploit privileged accounts one of the most tempting—and rewarding—targets.

 Over the last ten years, privilege escalation attacks have hit some of the world’s largest organisations and most recognisable brands: from the New York Times and Washington Post to the U.S. National Security Agency and Department of Energy.
 One of the most spectacular examples of the phenomenon came in 2013, when hackers broke into the payment systems of major U.S. retailer Target.

 In an attack analogous to a famous scene in 1996’s Mission: Impossible in which Tom Cruise abseils down to access a computer from an air duct in the ceiling of a secure vault, hackers discovered that the company that provided heating, ventilation, and air conditioning (HVAC) services to all Target stores had been granted external network access.